-The Shrewsbury brand of education continues its Thailand journey with the opening of a new primary school in Bangkok in August 2018.
-This new City campus will offer a very British-style of teaching to children of all nationalities, from Year 1 through to 6.
+The Shrewsbury brand of education continued its Thailand journey with the opening of a new primary school in Bangkok in August 2018.
+This new City campus offers a very British-style of teaching to children of all nationalities, from Year 1 through to 6.

-Shrewsbury Bangkok will follow the English National Curriculum throughout its new primary school, and the majority of lessons will be taught in mixed ability classes.
-The overall teacher to student ratio at its Riverside campus is 10:1, so there are hopes that this low ratio will be mirrored here.
+Shrewsbury Bangkok follows the National Curriculum for England throughout its new primary school, and the majority of lessons are taught in mixed ability classes.
+The overall teacher to student ratio at its Riverside campus is 10:1, so there are hopes that this low ratio are mirrored here.

-An education at Shrewsbury does not deviate largely from the UK model, although there are some international adjustments, and the focus of the curriculum shifts as students progress throughout the years.
+An education at Shrewsbury does not deviate largely from the model at Shrewsbury School in England, although there are some international adjustments, and the focus of the curriculum shifts as students progress throughout the years.

 As the school says,